 It may promote new growth

 Like other plant oils, EPO contains arachidonic acid.
-This ingredient has been shown to promote new hair growth and help existing hair shafts to grow longer.
+This ingredient to promote new hair growth and help existing hair shafts to grow longer.

 It may help reduce scalp inflammation and hair follicle damage

 Gamma linoleic acid (GLA) is an omega chain fatty acid found in EPO.
 This ingredient is known for its anti-inflammatory properties.

 Some research also suggests that the sterols found in EPO can help reduce inflammation.